ulsidae/AURIX/old_version/alpha/readme.md

 ### Impact

 - Historical inputs can directly influence model behavior
-- All stored memory is treated as fully trusted context
+- Retrieved memory is treated as fully trusted context
 - No distinction between reliable, irrelevant, or malicious data

 ## Risk